-FAMILY CONTRIBUTION (Parent and Student - as determined by the FAFSA)

-= NEED (Eligibility)
+- -EXPECTED FAMILY CONTRIBUTION (Parent and Student as determined by the FAFSA) - = NEED (Eligibility)

 While the Federal Methodology determines the ability of the student and family to pay, it does not award money.
 Once need is established, colleges provide monetary help to students as funds and eligibility permit.
-The three main sources of monetary assistance are grants, work, and low-interest educational loans.
+The main sources of monetary assistance are: scholarships, grants, work-study, and low-interest educational loans.
 Funds for the programs include federal, state, and institutional sources.

-Federal programs, also referred to as Title IV assistance, include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study, Federal Perkins Loan, and the Federal Direct Loan Program.
-Each program carries its own eligibility criteria for award; therefore, we cannot meet full eligibility for all students.
-The Federal Pell Grant, FSEOG, and Federal Perkins Loan are awarded to students with exceptional need.
+Federal programs, also referred to as Title IV aid, include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study, and the Federal Direct Loan Program.
+The Federal Pell Grant and Federal SEOG Grant are awarded to students with exceptional need.